⮌ back to flashbacks

 "You're coming with."
 She gave him a pat on the back on her way to the bedroom, he let out a groan and ran his hands through his face.
 "C'mon, it'll do us good to get some fresh air."

 The boy moved his chair away from the table but didn't get up.
-"Can't we do that later?" he mumbled reluctantly.
+"Supermarket or grocery store?"

 "Yeah, so?"
 Her attitude changed entirely, back straight, defensive.